dominikrys/dns-server/README.md

 - re-read all code
   - go through TODOs
+  - search // and make sure all comments make sense
   - write at the current buffer position stuff invariant or clarify better?
   - refactor + naming
   - unambiguous and consistent names e.g. domain and host